-Empirical knowledge from the material and mock-up tests and experience of the fire consultant is utilized to assess the risk of the system to be installed.
+Empirical knowledge from the material and mock-up tests and the experience of the fire consultant are utilized to assess the risk of the system being installed.
 Such assessments often result in requests to change material, thickness, spacing and even the gaps; which all affect the final capability of the cladding system to resist the propagation of fire.
 It is common (and often necessary) to conduct more than one mock-up test to validate the behaviour of an assembly which cannot be replicated in any of the standard mockup fire tests.
-This helps arrive at the empirical data needed to take decisions on risk assessments.
+This helps arrive at the empirical data needed to make decisions on risk assessments.

-Months of preparation and millions spent by stakeholders to achieve compliances go futile in certain projects who miss out on these potential pitfalls:
+Months of preparation and millions spent by stakeholders to achieve compliance go futile in certain projects that miss out on these potential pitfalls: